What Are Business Grants & Are They Taxable?

 Many businesses took advantage of the Economic Injury Disaster Loan (EIDL) as a result of COVID-19.
 Some even got quick access to funding through the EIDL Advance.

-While the EIDL itself is a loan and isn’t counted as taxable income on a tax return, the EIDL Advance is different.
-Since it is a grant, the EIDL Advance does count as taxable income.
-However, you can write off any qualifying expenses purchased with EIDL Advance funds.
+Even though it is technically a grant, the EIDL Advance does not count as taxable income.
+You can also write off any qualifying expenses purchased with EIDL Advance funds.
 For instance, if you spent your advance on inventory, rent, and supplies, these expenses are deductible on your tax return.